 There are four levels of academic progress: satisfactory, warning, probation, and dismissal.
 If you are in warning, probation, or dismissal status, you are notified of your status approximately three weeks after the end of the term.
 Warning or probation status notifications are sent via e-mail to your e-mail address of record.
-Dismissal status notifications are sent both via e-mail to your e-mail address of record and by letter to your permanent address of record.
+Dismissal status notifications are sent via e-mail to your e-mail address of record.
 No notification is sent if you are making satisfactory progress.

-If you have questions about your academic progress, e-mail us at saacademicstanding@umuc.edu.
+If you have questions about your academic progress, e-mail the Office of the Registrar at registrar-asia@umuc.edu (Asia) or registrar-europe@umuc.edu (Europe).